Workshops & Internships

 Candidates must show proof of rabies vaccination or a current titer

-Please submit cover letter, resume, proof of rabies vaccination or current titer, and COVID-19 risk assessment form to Lsturges@virginiabats.org by April 1, 2023.
+Please submit cover letter, resume, proof of rabies vaccination or current titer, and COVID-19 vaccination record to Lsturges@virginiabats.org by April 1, 2024.
 Direct any questions to info@virginiabats.org.

 A person points out features of a bat image on a large screen